 The rules for counting ballots are set out in 17 V.S.A. § 2587.
-Examples of how to determine voter intent are provided in our Elections Procedures guide, available on the Secretary of State's website at https://www.sec.state.vt.us/elections/town-clerks-election-workers/election-workers/election-workers/election-workers/election-supplies.aspx.
+Examples of how to determine voter intent are provided in our Elections Procedures guide, available on the Secretary of State's website.
+Detailed instructions for vote tabulator towns are found here: Elections Supplies.